ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/snippets.rst

 you had put the expanded text into the template itself::

 	{entry_date format="%m-%d-%Y"}

+You can create and edit Snippets at :menuselection:`Design --> Templates --> Snippets`.

 What is the difference between a Snippet and a User-defined Global Variable?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~